 2. What is the primary function of the pulmonary artery?

-A: The pulmonary arteries bring blood with less oxygen content to the lungs where the blood is enriched with oxygen and it is transported back into the heart with the help of the pulmonary veins.
+The pulmonary arteries bring blood with less oxygen content to the lungs where the blood is enriched with oxygen and is transported back into the heart with the help of the pulmonary veins.
 This oxygenated blood travels into the heart's left atrium and is then pumped to the left ventricle.
 Then it is circulated through the aorta to the arteries which carry it throughout all parts of the human body.